Dr. Nick Laneman

 Co-Director of the Wireless Institute; Director, SpectrumX; and Professor, Department of Electrical Engineering

 Laneman is a 2014 IEEE Fellow and received the 2018 IEEE Kiyo Tomiyasu Award.
-In addition to three conference best paper awards, Laneman has received a 2006 Presidential Early-Career Award for Scientists and Engineers (PECASE) and a 2006 National Science Foundation (NSF) CAREER Award.
-He has served as General Co-Chair of the 2017 IEEE International Symposium on Dynamic Spectrum Access Networks (DySPAN), an Associate Editor for IEEE Transactions on Communications, and a Guest Editor for Special Issues of IEEE Transactions on Information Theory and IEEE Journal on Selected Areas in Communications.
+Laneman has received a 2006 Presidential Early-Career Award for Scientists and Engineers (PECASE) and a 2006 National Science Foundation (NSF) CAREER Award, in addition to three conference best paper awards.
+He has served as General Co-Chair of NSF Spectrum Week, the 2017 IEEE International Symposium on Dynamic Spectrum Access Networks (DySPAN), an Associate Editor for IEEE Transactions on Communications, and a Guest Editor for Special Issues of IEEE Transactions on Information Theory and IEEE Journal on Selected Areas in Communications.
 He was also the first Online Editor for the IEEE Information Theory Society and served on its Board of Governors.

-Laneman is author or co-author on over 145 publications, including 46 journal articles and invited book chapters, and has been recognized by Thomson Reuters as an ISI Highly Cited Researcher (2010, 2015).
+Laneman is author or co-author on over 150 publications, including 47 journal articles and invited book chapters, and has been recognized by Thomson Reuters as an ISI Highly Cited Researcher (2010, 2015).
 He is co-inventor on eight U.S. patents and has several patents pending.
-He currently advises two Ph.D. students; twelve Ph.D. degrees, thirteen M.S. degrees, and one B.S. honors degree have been earned under his supervision.
-All of these research efforts have been supported in part by over $14M in funding, with Laneman serving as principal investigator on just over $5M.
+He currently advises three Ph.D. students; thirteen Ph.D. degrees, seventeen M.S. degrees, and one B.S. honors degree have been earned under his supervision.
+All of these research efforts have been supported in part by over $45M in funding, with Laneman serving as principal investigator on just over $34M.